darklordgrep/PLSQL-Shapefile/types/shapefilewriter.typ

   --             appearing at the end of some rows.
   --             Added ability to configure shape type (like column types) --             and to write empty shapefiles.
+  --             Version 1.2 (9/19/2024) - Fixed writing for 3 dimensional lines
+  --             and polygons.
+Fixed auto-calculation of shapefile geometry type.
   --------------------------------------------------------------------------------
   --private
   m_shpfile blob,
   m_shxfile blob,